 Use Inspect Element to make browser reveal password

 This is another trick that works for most major browsers.
 You can use the Inspect Element option in almost all the browsers including Internet Explorer, Chrome, Firefox as well as Microsoft Edge to see the saved password for a particular website.

 To do this, open a login page of a site like Facebook, Outlook.com, Gmail, etc. Now, right-click in the password box and select Inspect Element.

 Here, you can find an attribute called type=”password”.

-Now, you can find your password revealed in text in the corresponding password box.
+Now, you can find your password revealed in the text in the corresponding password box.

 You can copy your password, but, if you refresh the page, your password will appear as dots.

-This method help you show the saved password in text instead of dots or asterisks, when you forget them.
+This method helps you show the saved password in the text instead of dots or asterisks when you forget them.

 To store your passwords securely, you may want to take a look at some of these free Password Managers for Windows These free Password Recovery tools will help you recover Windows, Browsers, Mail, Web, Wi-Fi, etc, should you need them.